-Movement in Reserves Statement - analyses the movements on reserves held by the Council during the financial year, split between 'usable reserves', which are those that can be applied to fund expenditure or reduce local taxation and 'unusable' reserves.
+Movement in Reserves Statement - analyses the movements on reserves held by the Council, split between 'usable reserves', which are those that can be applied to fund expenditure or reduce local taxation and 'unusable' reserves.
 The 'surplus or (deficit) on provision of services' line shows the true economic cost of providing the Council's services, more details of which are shown in the CIES.
 This cost is different from the amounts required to be charged to the General Fund balance for Council Tax setting purposes.
-The 'net increase/decrease before transfers to earmarked reserves' line shows the statutory General Fund balance before any discretionary transfers to or from earmarked reserves undertaken by the Council.